rajAditya-singh/learning-Javascript/video_42/oopsNotes.md

 ## Object
 - collection of properties and method
--variables functions
+- variables functions

 ## why use oops

 ## parts of oops
-object literal
+Object literal

--constructor function
+- constructor function
 -Prototypes
 -Classes
 -Instances(New, this)